CARES Act and Economic Impact Payments, Golden State Stimulus I and II –

-CARES Act and Economic Impact Payments – Eligibility for International Students and Scholars
+Eligibility for International Students and Scholars

-- U.S. citizens and permanent residents
+- U.S. citizens and permanent residents, or

-- Individuals who are residents for U.S. tax purposes AND who have a social security card valid for employment.
+- Individuals who are "Residents for U.S. Tax Purposes" AND who have a Social Security card valid for employment.

-See the eligibility information on the IRS website.
-Residence for tax purposes is determined by the green card test and the substantial presence test for the calendar year.
-Since eligible individuals and their dependents need to have social security numbers, if a dependent has an ITIN, an international student or scholar who filed a joint return will not receive a stimulus payment.
+The IRS website provides eligibility information for the CARES Act and Economic Impact Payments.
+Residence for federal tax purposes is determined by the green card test and the substantial presence test for the calendar year.
+Eligible individuals and their dependents must have Social Security Numbers.
+If a dependent has an ITIN, the international student or scholar who filed a joint return will not receive a stimulus payment.

 Due to IRS delays, people who filed amended returns after the first stimulus check, may have received a second or third check.
 Any erroneous stimulus payment should be returned to the IRS.
-More information about the stimulus payment can be found on the IRS Economic Impact Payments website.
+More information about the stimulus payment can be found on the IRS web page on Economic Impact Payments.